BraVE: Offline Reinforcement Learning for Discrete Combinatorial Action Spaces: Branch Value Estimation (BraVE)

 \subsection{Enhancements for Stability and Policy Quality}

-We mitigate action selection errors due to inaccurate branch value estimates through two complementary mechanisms: a \textbf{depth penalty} applied \textit{during training} and \textbf{beam search} used \textit{during inference}.
+We mitigate the sensitivity of BraVE's hierarchical structure to inaccurate branch value estimates using two complementary mechanisms: a \textbf{depth penalty} applied \textit{during training} and \textbf{beam search} used \textit{during inference}.
 During training, we apply a depth-based weighting factor $\delta$ in the BraVE loss computation.
 Because the branch value target is propagated upward from a sampled action node to the root, this weighting amplifies the influence of errors closer to the root, where mistakes propagate to more of the tree.
 At inference time, we use beam search to improve action selection robustness.
 Instead of committing to a single greedy path, the algorithm retains the top-$W$ actions (ranked by predicted values) at each tree level.
 The final action is selected from the union of all beams, allowing for broader exploration of high-value combinations and improving policy quality.